zarldev/goenums/docs/examples/advanced.md

 fmt.Printf("Earth radius: %.1f km\n", solarsystem.Planets.EARTH.RadiusKm)
 ```

-## JSON, Text, Binary, and Database Storage
+## JSON, Text, Binary, YAML, and Database Storage

 The generated enum type implements the:

-* `json.Unmarshal` and `json.Marshal` interfaces
+* `json.Marshaler` and `json.Unmarshaler` interfaces
 * `sql.Scanner` and `sql.Valuer` interfaces
 * `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler` interfaces
 * `encoding.TextMarshaler` and `encoding.TextUnmarshaler` interfaces
+* `yaml.Marshaler` and `yaml.Unmarshaler` interfaces

-These interfaces allow you to use the enum type in JSON, text, binary, and database storage seamlessly.
+These interfaces allow you to use the enum type in JSON, text, binary, YAML, and database storage seamlessly.

 ```go
 // JSON example